ryledet/ryledet/README.md

 - 👋 Hello, I’m @ryledet, a student studying aerospace engineering.
-- 👀 I’m interested in learning more about Github, Python, LaTeX and how to apply them in industry.
+- 👀 I’m interested in learning more about Github, Python, and LaTeX, improving my coding skills, and applying them to numerical methods.
-- z I’m working on
+- I’m working on
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...